TIERS/tiers-lidars-dataset/README.md

 ## 1.LICENSE
 This work is licensed under MIT license.
 International License and is provided for academic purpose.
-If you are interested in our project for commercial purposes, please contact us on qingqli@utu.fi for further communication.
+Please contact us on qingqli@utu.fi for further communication.

 ## 2.SENSOR SETUP
 ### 2.1 Acquisition Platform
-Physical drawings and schematics of the ground robot is given below.
+Physical drawings and schematics of the sensor suite is given below.
 The unit of the figures is centimeter.

 <div align=center>
 <img src="./imgs/scales.jpg" width="800px">